open-compensation-token-license/license-token-website/wikisrc/blockchain-and-real-estate.md

 3. **Technology Adoption:** The adoption of blockchain in real estate depends on stakeholders' willingness to embrace new technology.
 There is often resistance to change due to the traditional nature of the industry, and significant education and advocacy efforts are required to drive adoption.

 4. **Interoperability Issues:** As various blockchain platforms emerge, ensuring interoperability between systems will be crucial.
 A lack of standardization could hinder the widespread adoption of blockchain solutions in the global real estate market.
+Learn more about [blockchain interoperability](https://www.license-token.com/wiki/blockchain-interoperability).

 ## The Future Outlook